-The Company may make discretionary matching contributions to the Plan, which are contributed as Saga Communications, Inc. Class A Common Stock.
+The Company may make discretionary matching contributions to the Plan, which are contributed in the form of Saga Communications, Inc. Class A Common Stock.
 The participant may immediately transfer those dollars to other investment options.

-For the 2021 and 2020 plan years, the Company made discretionary contributions of \$248,820 and \$221,488, respectively, which was allocated to participants up to a maximum of 25% of the first 7.5% in 2021 and the first 5% in 2020 of qualified earnings contributed by the participant for the related plan year, not to exceed \$1,200 and \$1,000, respectively for those participants employed at the end of the 2021 and 2020 plan year.
+For the 2022 and 2021 plan years, the Company made discretionary contributions of \$256,401 and \$248,820, respectively, which was allocated to participants up to a maximum of 25% of the first 7.5% of qualified earnings contributed by the participant for the related plan year, not to exceed \$1,200 for those participants employed at the end of the 2022 and 2021 plan year.